franciskershaw/game-of-fives/README.md

 * Accessibility:
     * Errors thrown by empty buttons on index and game
     * Warnings thrown by no page regions (header/footer/nav etc - both pages), possible missed heading (index), possible redundant links (both), no heading structure (game), and underlined text (game).
+    * Contrast error thrown by the 'sr-only' psnas